Dynamic Http Server Tutorial

 }

 The TemplateLogic class has been kept simple in this example returning static content.
-Other tutorials will demonstrate the use of dependency injection into methods to allow retrieving values from a HTTP session, database, etc but is beyond the scope of this tutorial.
+Later tutorials will demonstrate the use of dependency injection into methods to allow retrieving values from a HTTP session, database, etc.

 application.woof

-Now that the Template.html and TemplateLogic class are available, they need to be configured into the WoOF application.
+Now that the HTML template and logic class are available, they need to be configured into the WoOF application.
 This configuration is within the application.woof file at the root of the class path (i.e. has no package prefix).
-Under the hood this is an XML file, however OfficeFloor has a strong focus on not hand coding XML configuration files.
-An Eclipse plug-ins provides the graphical configuration of an OfficeFloor web application.
+Under the hood this is an XML file however OfficeFloor has a strong focus on not hand coding XML configuration files.
+IDE plug-ins provides the graphical configuration of the WoOF web application.

 The reason for using graphical configuration is two fold: